Dasfiter-S/Internet-Emulator/README.md

     sudo python Main.py

  At first your script might not redirect any websites since you will have to add websites to the blacklist.
-The blacklist is simply a file in the folder called blacklist.txt.
+The blacklist is simply a file in the folder where you extracted called blacklist.txt.
 You also have access to a whitelist for more control which is also just a whitelist.txt file.
 The whitelist could be a redirect list or whatever you wish to make of it.
 The evaluation is as follows:

     Check Black list first
     Check White list second